sparkflows/sparkflows-docs/docs/user-guide/web-app/configs-support.rst

    **DEFAULT VALUE:**  Add default value which needs to be overridden for a given property name of a specified component.

    ..
-NOTE:: Add comma separated default values for select(if Multiple Value property is checked in that specific component) or select boxes type.
+NOTE:: Add comma separated default values for select (if Multiple Value property is checked in that specific component) or select boxes type.

 #.
-After adding the above properties, the configuration window would look like below.
-Now, click on the **Save** button.
+After adding the above properties, the configuration window would look like the image given below.
+Next, click on the **Save** button.

    .. figure:: ../../_assets/web-app/configs-support/edit-config.png
       :alt: web-app